Ownee/DOI/README.md

 # Datum-wise online incremental factorization for deep convolutional neural network

-This repository is the official implementation of [Datum-wise online incremental factorization for deep convolutional neural network](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of 'Datum-wise online incremental factorization for deep convolutional neural network' which is submitted to the journal 'Sensors'.

 ## Requirements